lco16369kavita/Anemia-Prediction-among-Women-in-EAG-states-of-India/README.md

 Convert non numeric variables to numeric variables.
 Data- Preprocessing.
 Correlation the biomarkers with other variables.
-Now drop uncorrelated features.
+Drop uncorrelated features.
 Apply the Imputer to remove null values.
 Then combined data divided into dataframes.
 # Female_severe_anemia
-This dataframe predicts the severe anemia in women age between 15-49 And hemoglolbin level less than or eqaul to 7.
+This dataframe predicts the severe anemia in pregnant women age between 15-49.
+And hemoglolbin level less than or eqaul to 7.

 # Female_Moderate_anemia
 Hemoglolbin level between 7.1-9.9

-Apply the Models to predict the Anemia
+# Female_Mild_anemia
+Hemoglolbin level between 10-10.9

+In above three dataframes i applied Random Forest classifier, Logistic Regression, KNN classifier and SVM classifier.
+And i find the test and train accuracy and compare the models by using graph.

+# Male_Female
+The age group is above 17.
+And the HB_level for men is less than 13 and for women HB_level is less than 12.
+I applied three models on it Random Forest classifier, Logistic Regression, KNN classifier.
+Calculate the accuracy for these models.

+# Female_anemia
+This dataframe predicts the severe anemia in all other women age between 15-49.
+And hemoglolbin level less than or eqaul to 7.
+I applied three models on it Random Forest classifier and Logistic Regression.
-Calculate the train set and test accuracy
+Calculate the accuracy for these models.
-Compare the models by using graph
-Find the best Model